cosminadrianpopescu/azul/api.md

 * ev The event name
 * callback The callback to be executed

 It adds an event listener.
-Azul triggers some events.
+Vesper triggers some events.
 You can listen to these events by registering a callback to be called every time one of the events is triggered.
 Some events can have an array of arguments.
 For example, the `ModeChanged` event taks an array with 2 arguments.
 First one is the old mode and the second one is the new mode.
-See the [events](#events) section for a list of all the possible `azul` events.
+See the [events](#events) section for a list of all the possible `vesper` events.

 #### clear_event